-(e) Sequences located outside the T-DNA
+(d) Sequences located outside the T-DNA

-As a general rule, only DNA located within the border regions is integrated into the plant genome in Agrobacteria-mediated transformation events.
-However, transfers of DNA fragments outside the border regions have been reported in the literature.
+As a general rule only DNA located within the border regions is integrated into the plant genome in Agrobacteria-mediated transformation events.
+However, the transfer of DNA fragments outside the borders has been recorded.